-Family Days will be held at Heritage Farm, which is located beside the Sargeant Museum at 214 Fredericksburg Avenue, Louisa, Virginia.
-These Family Days program times are 10 a.m. until 1 p.m. and are FREE.
+Hands-on history with learning and fun for all ages!
+Family Days will be held at Heritage Farm, which is located beside the Sargeant Museum at 214 Fredericksburg Ave., Louisa, with plenty of parking in front of the Louisa Arts Center.
+These FREE programs follow an open-house setting from 10 a.m. until 1 p.m.